 In reality, always saying yes to the extra work will mean your work suffers, and you could soon be known as the office pushover.

-Learning to say no to extra work will show that you have a realistic view about how valuable your work is, and will prevent you from getting snowed under with extra requests.
+Learning to say no to extra work will show that you have a realistic view of how valuable your work is, and will prevent you from getting snowed under with extra requests.